lineality/Networked_Voting_and_Decisions_Including_One_Time_Pads/README.md

 # character sets, flexibility and security, ascii, fonts

-# conflict
+# Conflict

-# Automation and coordination
+# Automation and Coordination

 # Is there a way to standardize and automate statistical reporting on data throughout an 'election'?